MCBE-Speedrunning/mcbewrs/docs/db/leaderboard_db.md

 ## Purpose

-The `leaderboard.db` is used to store all the information relating to runs on the site.
+The `leaderboard.db` database is used to store all the information relating to runs on the site.

 ## Tables